solita/solita.github.com/_posts/2025-05-16-Introduction_to_bidirectional-languages-in-your-website.md

 ### Neutral characters

 Some Unicode characters are not associated with some directionality e.g. numbers and punctuation.
 These characters are considered to be weak or neutral.
-The [Unicode bidirectional algorithm](https://www.w3.org/International/articles/inline-bidi-markup/uba-basics) usually handles these situations but not always.
+The [Unicode bidirectional algorithm](https://www.w3.org/International/articles/inline-bidi-markup/uba-basics) usually handles these situations automatically by looking the characters around the neutral or weak character but not always.

 In this case the text is in English but the language is set to Farsi and the base direction is RTL.
 This is why the exclamation mark is on the left side.

-We can fix this by using [bidirectional isolate element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/bdi) `<bdi>` instead of e.g. `p` but as for now this isn't supported on Safari browser.
+We can fix this by using [bidirectional isolate element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/bdi) `<bdi>` instead of e.g. `p` but as for now this isn't supported on Safari browsers.
 The other way is to set the directionality on the element that contains LTR text.

 ```html
 <p dir="ltr" className="self-center text-sm text-primary">{t("ltr_text")}</p>